-Next you will travel to our office for a comprehensive one-day evaluation.
-You will meet with a nurse coordinator for an extensive educational overview of IVF with donor egg and the injectable medications you’ll be using during your IVF cycle.
+Next, you will travel to our office for a comprehensive one-day evaluation.
+You will meet with a nurse coordinator for an extensive educational overview of the IVF process and the injectable medications you’ll be using during your IVF cycle.
 You’ll also meet with your doctor to review your evaluation, the treatment plan, and answer any questions you may have.

-You will next be asked to purchase the medication required during your IVF with donor egg cycle.
+You will next be asked to purchase the medication required during your IVF cycle.
 You can purchase the medication form your local pharmacy or they can be sent to you from a discount mail order pharmacy.

 Initiating the IVF Cycle

 Once your IVF cycle begins and you start taking your medications, we will help you coordinate your medical care with a local physician.
 This doctor will arrange early ultrasound and blood work (usually referred to as monitoring) to monitor your response to the fertility medications.
-These monitoring results will be faxed to us on the day they are completed and evaluated by our physicians.
-You will receive a call that afternoon from a nurse coordinator from our Center who will provide you with medication instructions.
+These monitoring results will be faxed to us on the day they are completed and evaluated by our physician.
+You will receive a call that afternoon from an IVF nurse at SpringCreek who will provide you with medication instructions.
 Most patients can begin taking their fertility medications at home when a local physician is involved.

 Egg Retrieval and Embryo Transfer

-After 3-5 days of growth in the laboratory following your egg retrieval, you will return to our Center for your embryo transfer.
+After 3-5 days of growth in the laboratory following your egg retrieval, you will return to SpringCreek for your embryo transfer.
 You can return home 24 hours after embryo transfer.
-At this time you will receive instruction about which medications you may need to begin or continue taking.
-Our nurse coordinators will work closely with you to provide as much advance notice as possible about your travel dates.
+At this time, you will receive instruction about which medications you may need to begin or continue taking.
+Our IVF nurses will work closely with you to provide as much advance notice as possible about your travel dates.

-To learn more about our Center’s care for out of state and international patients, please contact our office by calling us at 937-458-5084.
+To learn more about SpringCreek Fertility's care for out of state and international patients, please contact our office by calling us at (937) 458-5084.